DataverseLabs/pyinterpolate/README.md

 ## Actual scope of work:

-- Tutorial for calculate_distance function
-- Detailed description of theoretical basis of calculate_distance function
-- Fit semivariance: small optimizations (nugget)
+- Use cases of Kriging - Simple Kriging
+- Use cases of Kriging - Ordinary Kriging

 ---